mzarabi/Cinema-Website/README.md

 * open terminal in your IDE
 * type in "cd server"
 * type in "node index"
-* open your browser and type in "localhost:3000"
+* open your browser and go to "localhost:3000"